 N: It’s interesting that you describe a lack of space or light to grow a lot of your artistic pathways, which lead to your real discovery of photography.
 Can you explain a bit more about how this came about?

 A: I came from Poland to Wales because I wanted to be completely anonymous.
 I know it sounds strange, but when I left the Polish me I was “recognized in the street” and it was annoying .
 I wanted to start new life.
 I’ll try to explain: When I played and wrote music – I had a plan to help promotion and I got to the most famous (then) reality show in Poland – from 180,000 people they chose 12 (it was 14 years ago, when these programmes only entered the media market and were quite different) – a Big Brother reality show.
 It meant that I could not be free, because I was still viewed through the prism of the program – not just on the street!
 I therefore I did not want to be even a popular musician any more.
 I wanted to have peace of mind.
 That’s why I [emigrated], but abroad I had a hard time; I didn’t know anyone in the new country and I had been brought up “sheltered” – I had thrown myself in the deep water, where I learned to swim.
-My great house had turned to a small room on emigration in which I had…no room for creativity, for which I longed.
+Nowadays, emigration is easier as you can use companies like Cars Relo to ship your car and one of the many removal companies to bring all of your things.
+When I emigrated, it wasn’t that easy and so I ended up in Wales with very little.
+I had to leave almost all of my things in Poland.
+My great house had turned to a small room after emigration, in which I had…no room for creativity, for which I longed.
 That’s why I started photographs, because photography does not require space.

 N: Do you wish you were a part of the worlds you create?